Renardo1985/BookShop/README.md

 Checkout:

 Users can proceed to the checkout page from the cart.
-They enter shipping information and choose a payment method.

 After confirming the order, they finalize the purchase.

 Logging Out: